-Google will now allow online casino companies to place ads on Google starting in Q1 of 2020.
+Google has now allowed online casino companies to place ads on Google since Q1 of 2020.
 The exact date has yet to be set, but we know that companies are already putting together their ad campaigns.

 Why has Google finally changed its mind after all this time?
 Regulation is the biggest factor.
 According to Chris Harrison, Google Industry Head of Financial Trading and Egaming, “For us, regulation is a huge signal and will be the building block of anything we do.
 We also take into consideration the norms and acceptance of gambling in any given state.
 We have to recognize customer concerns and face those as well.
 So it’s far from black or white in terms of opening up and allowing advertisers to use Google’s products and platforms.”

 Don’t Be Surprised to See Google Make Further Changes to Policy